Robert Stanfield: Honours

 In July 1967, Stanfield and other provincial premiers were sworn into the Queen's Privy Council for Canada on the occasion of Canada's centennial.

 On July 1, 1992, as part of Canada's 125th anniversary celebrations, the Queen on advice of Prime Minister Brian Mulroney granted Stanfield and six former cabinet ministers (Alvin Hamilton, Ellen Fairclough, Jack Pickersgill, Paul Martin Sr., Jean-Luc Pepin and Martial Asselin) the right to use the title "The Right Honourable".
-He is one of nine Canadians entitled to the title without having held an office which such title is automatically conferred (the other two being former Deputy Prime Ministers Donald Mazankowski and Herb Gray).
+He was one of nine Canadians entitled to the title without having held an office which such title is automatically conferred.

 In 2007, Halifax Robert L. Stanfield International Airport was named after him by Prime Minister Stephen Harper.
 He was also a Fellow of the Royal Canadian Geographical Society (FRCGS).